siliconcompiler/siliconcompiler/docs/tutorials/remote_soc.rst

 In this tutorial, we'll take the first step by adding a small (2 kilobyte) SRAM block and wiring it to the CPU's memory interface.
 This will teach you how to import and place a hard IP block in your design.

 The open-source Skywater130 PDK does not currently include foundry-published memory macros.
 Instead, they have a set of OpenRAM configurations which are blessed by the maintainers.
-You can use `those configurations <https://github.com/VLSIDA/OpenRAM/tree/stable/technology/sky130>`_ to generate RAM macros from scratch if you are willing to install the `OpenRAM utility <https://github.com/VLSIDA/OpenRAM>`_, or you can `download pre-built files <https://github.com/VLSIDA/sky130_sram_macros>`_ which have been published under a permissive license.
-We will use the ``sky130_sram_2kbyte_1rw1r_32x512_8`` block in this example.
+You can use `those configurations <https://github.com/VLSIDA/OpenRAM/tree/stable/technology/sky130>`_ to generate RAM macros from scratch if you are willing to install the `OpenRAM utility <https://github.com/VLSIDA/OpenRAM>`_, or you can `download pre-built files <https://github.com/VLSIDA/sky130_sram_macros>`_.
+We will use the `sky130_sram_2kbyte_1rw1r_32x512_8 <https://github.com/VLSIDA/sky130_sram_macros/tree/main/sky130_sram_2kbyte_1rw1r_32x512_8>` block in `this example.

 Once you have a GDS and LEF file for your RAM macro, create a new directory called ``sram/`` in same location as your PicoRV32 build files, and copy the macro files there.
 Then, create a Python script called ``sky130_sram_2k.py`` in that ``sram/`` directory to describe the RAM macro in a format which can be imported by SiliconCompiler::